Impre-visible/MyDrugs-Clone/README.md

 - 🌱 I’m currently learning **Flask**

-- 👨‍💻 All of my projects are available at [chevrier.cf](chevrier.cf)
+- 👨‍💻 All of my projects are available at [https://chevrier.cf](chevrier.cf)

 - 💬 Ask me about **basic python**